Pratyush-Bhattacharya/cse15l-lab-reports/LabReport2.md

                             str += "\n" + parameters[2] + ": " + middleString[0];
                             return String.format(str);
                         }
-                        return "No & symbol to separate s and user";
+                        return "No '&' symbol to separate s and user";
                     }
-                    return "No user defined";
+                    return "No user definedS";

                 }
-                return "No String defined";
+                return "No string defined";
             }
             return "404 Not Found!";
         }